AK-Homberger/Seatalk-Autopilot-Remote-Control/README.md

 This repository shows how to build a Seatalk Autopilot Remote Control device based on an Arduino Pro Micro and a simple 433 MHz KeyFob.
 It has been tested sucessfully with different Raymarine autopilots.

 # Hardware
+The circuit diagram and the PCB layout are shown in harwdware section of this nrepository.

-A PCB is available at aisler.net (https://aisler.net/p/LCDCUVMF).
+A PCB is available at aisler.net (https://aisler.net/p/LCDCUVMF) for abou 21 EUR for three board.

 The circuit implements mainly an interface between the Seatalk bus (12 Volt) and the Arduino (5 Volt).
 The easiest way was to use the 74LS07 open collector driver device.
 This is much easier than most of the other implementations I have seen so far.
 The PCB also contains the voltage regulator (12-14 Volt from Seatalk bus to 5 Volt for the Arduino) and a 433 MhZ receiver.
 Please select/buy the right ProMicro device (5 Volt).
-Ther are also 3.3 Volt devices available.
+There are also 3.3 Volt devices available.
+But the 3.3 Volt devices will not work.

 Please also select a high quality receiver which fits to the PCB design (RXB6).
 As antenna please use a short wire (e.g. 7,3 cm).